All Episodes

 Speaking of that, Republicans sent her a letter.

-Dear Speaker Pelosi, we're writing to urge you to call the House back into session immediately so that Congress can finish its work on the emergency less legislation to fund a global war on terror.
+Dear Speaker Pelosi, we're writing to urge you to call the House back into session immediately so that Congress can finish its work on the emergency legislation to fund the global war on terror.

-Uh, this funding request has been pending since February 5th, but your leadership team chose to leave town for more than two weeks rather than um completing this bill as a result.
+This funding request had been pending since February 5th, but your leadership team chose to leave town for more than two weeks rather than completing this bill.

 Here's the picture.

-She's she's somewhere in a mall looking at this at a at a jewelry store, looking at necklaces and rings and who knows whatever the hell else.
+She's somewhere in a mall looking at a jewelry store, looking at necklaces and rings and who knows whatever the hell else.

-She got on that Hajib, but she's not is just around her neck.
+She got on that hijib, but she's not, it's just around her neck.

-It's not uh not covering up and some husband maybe her husband, I don't know.
+And some husband, maybe her husband, I don't know.

 He's looking like he really cares what she's interested in, so it must be her husband.